How to Treat a Soft Tissue Hematoma

 Draining a Soft Tissue Hematoma

-The video below I quite graphic so if you wish to view it then go ahead.
-However, if you're squeamish or would simply prefer not to watch this then feel free to carry on scrolling straight past it.
+The video below is quite graphic, so if you wish to view it then go ahead.
+However, if you're squeamish or would simply prefer not to watch it, then feel free to carry on scrolling straight past it.

 First Aid Treatment

 Within the first couple of days you should be treating your injury with the RICE method where possible (Rest, Ice, Compression, Elevation).
 This method will help keep the swelling down and keep the size of the potential hematoma small, too.